gmunozfe/clustered-ejb-timers-kie-server/README.md

 Root cause analysis showed us that when the task is completed in a different node (if this one doesn't belong to the same cluster than the starting node or the refresh time has not happened yet), this node is not aware of the timer and cannot cancel it.

-:bulb: Notice that you may have a configuration of 100 kieserver nodes, distributed in 20 clusters of 5 nodes by giving ever group of 5 a different partition name.
-In this case, if the task is completed outside the cluster of the starting process node, it would match the "no cluster" scenario.
+:bulb: Notice that you may have a configuration of 100 kieserver nodes, distributed in 20 clusters of 5 nodes by giving to every group of 5 a different partition name.
+So, if the task is completed by a node outside the cluster of the starting process node, this case would match to the "no cluster" scenario.

 ## Reproducer processes